Skip to Content

 Can you tell what bit you just by looking at the bite?

 Not always.
-Many bug bites look similar, and different people react differently to the same insect.
-A healthcare provider is the best person to help evaluate concerning bites, especially if symptoms are severe or worsening.
+Many bites look similar, and different people react differently.
+A healthcare provider is the best person to evaluate concerning bites—especially if symptoms are severe or worsening.

 Are most bug bites dangerous?

 Most bug bites cause mild, local reactions like itching and redness.
-However, some bites and stings can be more serious, particularly for people with allergies or when certain insects are involved.
-If you are worried about your symptoms, contact a medical professional.
+However, bites and stings can be more serious for people with allergies or when certain pests are involved.
+If you’re worried about symptoms, contact a medical professional.

 When should I seek emergency help after a bite or sting?